apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 limitations under the License.
 {% endcomment %}
 -->
-# Writing User Defined Functions in Apache Datafusion using Python
+# Writing User Defined Functions in Apache DataFusion using Python

 ## Personal Context

-For a few months now I’ve been working with Apache DataFusion, a fast query engine written in rust.
+For a few months now I’ve been working with [Apache DataFusion](https://datafusion.apache.org/), a fast query engine written in rust.
 From my experience the language that nearly all data scientists are working in is Python.
-In general, for in memory work people often stick to pandas and pyspark for larger tasks that cannot fit into memory.
-Polars is also growing extremely fast.
+In general, often stick to [pandas](https://pandas.pydata.org/) for in-memory tasks and [pyspark](https://spark.apache.org/) for larger tasks that require distributed processing.

+In addition to DataFusion, there is another rust based newcomer to the DataFrame world, [Polars](https://pola.rs/).
+It is growing extremely fast, and it serves many of the same use cases as DataFusion.
+For my use cases, I'm interested in DataFusion because I want to be able to build small scale tests rapidly and then scale them up to larger distributed systems with ease.
+I do recommend evaluating Polars for in memory work.

 Personally, I would love a single query approach that is fast for both in memory usage and can extend to large batch processing to exploit parallelization.
 I think DataFusion, coupled with Ballista, may provide this solution.

-As I’m testing, I’m primarily limiting my work to the datafusion-python project, a wrapper around the rust library.
+As I’m testing, I’m primarily limiting my work to the [datafusion-python](https://datafusion.apache.org/python/) project, a wrapper around the rust DataFusion library.
 This wrapper gives you the speed advantages of keeping all of the data in the rust implementation and the ergonomics of working in python.
 Personally, I would prefer to work purely in rust, but I also recognize that since the industry works in python we should meet the people where they are.

-## User Defined Functions
+## User-Defined Functions

-The focus of this post is User Defined Functions.
-The DataFusion library gives a lot of useful functions already for doing dataframe manipulation.
-These are going to be similar to those you find in other dataframe libraries.
+The focus of this post is User-Defined Functions (UDFs).
+The DataFusion library gives a lot of useful functions already for doing DataFrame manipulation.
+These are going to be similar to those you find in other DataFrame libraries.
 You’ll be able to do simple arithmetic, create substrings of columns, or find the average value across a group of rows.
 These cover most of the use cases you’ll need in a DataFrame.

 However, there will always arise times when you want a custom function.
-By using user defined functions (UDFs) you open the world of possibilities of your code.
-Sometimes there simply isn’t an easy way to use built in functions to achieve your goals.
+With UDFs you open a world of possibilities of your code.
+Sometimes there simply isn’t an easy way to use built-in functions to achieve your goals.

 In the following, I’m going to demonstrate two example use cases.
 These are based on real world problems I’ve encountered.
 Also I want to demonstrate the approach of “make it work, make it work